Contents

 Amending/Updating an Existing Course in the Inventory

-All changes to existing courses are achieved by amending the course form in CourseLeaf Course Inventory Management System.
-In order to access the system, visit http://courseinventory.ua.edu/cim/ and follow these steps:
+All changes to existing courses are achieved by amending the course form in CourseLeaf Course Inventory Management System:

-- Upon logging in, use the search bar at the top of the page to locate the course you wish to update.
+2. Use the search bar at the top of the page to locate the course to be updated.
+Search using the two- or three-digit departmental identifier and course number.

-- In the text box labeled, “Notes,” you should supply a short summary of the changes that have been proposed for the course (i.e., change of repeatable hours; updated prerequisites; amended course title or description, etc.).
+6. Locate the Notes text box and enter a short summary of the changes that have been proposed for the course (i.e., change of repeatable hours; updated prerequisites; amended course title or description, etc.).

-- After the changes have been formalized on the Course Inventory Form, select the Save and Submit icon at the bottom of the page.
-Note that selecting the Save option only retains the information on the form; the Save and Submit action will initiate the Workflow, and send the proposed changes to the next stage for the review and approval.
+7. When the changes have been formalized on the Course Inventory Form, select the Save and Submit icon at the bottom of the page.
+(Note: Selecting the Save option only retains the information on the form.
+The Save and Submit action will initiate the Workflow, and send the proposed changes to the next stage for review and approval.)

 Developing a New Course

-All new course proposals must be submitted through the CourseLeaf Course Inventory Management System.
-In order to access the system, visit http://courseinventory.ua.edu/cim/ and follow these steps:
+All new course proposals must be submitted through the CourseLeaf Course Inventory Management System:

-- After all the required information has been identified and the syllabus has been attached, select the Save and Submit icon to generate the Workflow; this action will send the form to the next stage of review and approval.
-If you wish to save the form and return to it before initiating the Workflow, you should select the Save option in the bottom section of the Course Inventory Form.
+5. After identifying all the required information and attaching the syllabus, select the Save and Submit icon to generate the Workflow.
+(This action will send the form to the next stage of review and approval.
+If you wish to save the form and return to it before initiating the Workflow, you should select the Save option in the bottom section of the Course Inventory Form.)

 Applying a Core Attribute to an Existing Course